 The UV index gives a good indication of whether you need to apply sunscreen on any given day.
 The index ranges from low (a rating of one or two), to very high (eight and over).
 If the index is three or greater, it's worth considering using sunscreen – particularly if you burn easily.

 It’s best to first apply sun cream 15 minutes before you head outside.
-Experts recommend that you then reapply it every two hours, but you may need to reapply it sooner than this if you go swimming or find yourself sweating a lot.
+Experts recommend that you then reapply it every two hours, but you may need to reapply it sooner than this if you go swimming, are active or find yourself sweating a lot.